hecerinc/Notes-On/finanzas/chap9.md

 > Some states have experimented with the **comunity rating approach to health insurance premium pricing**, which prohibits insurance companies from varying rates based on health status or claim history.
 The "community" is defined as the area in which the insurance is offered.

-2. **Will you be reimbursed if you choose a managed care plan and want to see an out-of-network provider?** For most people, the managed care route is cheaper, even if you visit a ddoctor only once a year, because of indemnity plans "reasonable charge" provisions.
+2. **Will you be reimbursed if you choose a managed care plan and want to see an out-of-network provider?** For most people, the managed care route is cheaper, even if you visit a doctor only once a year, because of indemnity plans "reasonable charge" provisions.
 3. **What types of coverage do you need?** You may want a plan with good maternity and pediatric care, whereas another may want outpatient mental health benefits.
 Make sure the plans you're considering offer what you want.
 4. **How good is the managed care network?** Look at the participating doctors and hospitals to see how many of your providers are part of the plan.
 Check out the credentials of participating providers; a good sign is accreditation from the NCQA.
 Are the provider's locations convenient for you?
 What preventive medical programs does it provide?
 Has membership grown?
 Talk to friends and associates to see what their experiences have been with the plan.
 5. **How old are you, and how's your health?** Many financial adviors recommend buying the lowest-cost plan &mdash; which may be an indemnity plan with a high deductible &mdash; if you're young and healthy.